 Duties of Employer under POSH Act 2013

-Under the POSH Act 2013, every employer is required to constitute an Internal Complaints Committee (ICC) at each office or administrative unit for POSH Compliance.
-The ICC plays a crucial role in receiving and redressing complaints of sexual harassment at the workplace under the POSH policy.
-It should be headed by a woman and consist of at least half of its members as women.
-The ICC should be properly constituted, and its members should be trained to handle complaints sensitively and effectively to ensure a safe and respectful workplace environment.
+Under the POSH Act 2013, every employer shall constitute an Internal Complaints Committee at the office or administrative unit for the purposes of POSH compliance.
+The ICC is of great importance in receiving and redressing complaints of sexual harassment at the workplace under the POSH policy.
+It must be headed by a woman and at least half of its members should be women.
+The ICC shall be properly constituted, and the members thereof trained to handle complaints with sensitivity and in a manner that would ensure a safe and respectful work environment.

 Spreading Awareness